Skip to main content

 Released in 1953 and directed by Fred Zinneman, From Here to Eternity is a romantic melodrama set against the backdrop of impending war.
 Based on the book by James Jones, the film follows the inner lives of soldiers and civilians in Hawaii 1941 as they search for love and meaning in a world devoid of either, all with the world-shattering attack on Pearl Harbor looming just out of sight.

 But it's been a couple of years now, and as my feelings toward the film have evolved, my knowledge of the film's context--including familiarity with its source material and its author, its relationship to the institution it is critiquing, and the nature of critique itself--has likewise deepened, such that I can begin to do justice to that which is Fred Zinneman's From Here to Eternity.
-And believe it or not, a key entry point into that conversation is that sort of grace that emerges in admitting you love a thing that you don't necessarily understand, and may not even love you back.
+And believe it or not, a key ingredient in that recipe is the grace that emerges in admitting you love a thing that you don't necessarily understand--and may not even love you back.

 If You Haven't Seen the Movie